nchannelmosfet/typeorm-demo/README.md

 Refer to the doc https://typeorm.io/#/using-ormconfig/using-environment-variables and use <strong>.env, ormconfig.env or ormconfig.js instead. </strong> Remember to gitignore the config file that contains sensitive information.

 Note: TypeORM will load only the first valid config method and cannot use multiple config files simultaneously.

+## Synchronization vs Migration
+Synchronization (sync) updates the database from the entity or model definitions every time the application starts.
+Using migration is a safer option where it gives two operations:

+* Up (runs the migration and updates the database)
+* Down (reverts the migration and restore the database)

+This way the database can evolve along with the application in incremental changes.

+Command to create migration file:

+    # -- (to pass argument to migration file)
+    # -n create-schema (name of the migration class)
+    npm run typeorm migration:generate -- -n create-schema

+Run migration:

+    npm run typeorm migration:run

+Revert migration:

+    npm run typeorm migration:revert

+## Build Application for Production
+TypeScript is only used in development.
+For production, the TypeScript code will be compiled to JavaScript.

+Add build script to package.json:

+    "scripts": {
+        "build": "tsc"
+    }

+Run build script:

+    npm run build

+Run built application locally:

+    cd build
+    node index